 Healthy Ireland was created because the health and wellbeing of our country is changing, and there are many trends that are leading us toward an unhealthy and extremely costly future.
-To create positive health and wellbeing change takes the involvement of the whole community, the whole of Government, all of society working in unison.
+To create positive health and wellbeing change takes the involvement of the whole community, the whole of Government, all of society working together.
 In the health services, we have a really important role to play in Healthy Ireland, both working with other government departments, organisations and wider society, and also changing our own services for the people we care for.

 The Healthy Ireland Vision

-A healthy Ireland; where everyone can enjoy physical and mental health and wellbeing to their full potential; where wellbeing is valued and supported at every level of society and is everyone’s responsibility.
 Healthy Ireland’s four high-level goals will be at the heart of all actions and activities.
 They are:

 - Increasing the proportion of Irish people who are healthy at all stages of life

 - Reducing health inequalities

 - Protecting the public from threats to health and wellbeing

 - Creating an environment where every sector of society can play its part in achieving a healthy Ireland